renovatebot/renovate/docs/usage/docker.md

 You can add additional host rules, read the [hostrules documentation](https://docs.renovatebot.com/configuration-options/#hostrules) for more information.

-Say you host some Docker images yourself, and use a password to your selfhosted Docker images.
+Say you host some Docker images yourself, and use a password to your self-hosted Docker images.
-In addition to selfhosting, you also pull images from Docker Hub, without a password.
+In addition to self-hosting, you also pull images from Docker Hub, without a password.
 In this example you would configure a specific Docker host like this:

 ```js